 Customer Contract Reference Number:…………………………………………………………………………..

-You have the right to cancel this contract within seven days of the date of the contract.
+You have the right to cancel this contract within fourteen days of the date of the contract.
 Please note that this cancellation period means that marketing of the property cannot commence until after the fourteen day period, unless you sign the agreement for the commencement of work.

 If you wish to cancel the contract you MUST DO SO IN WRITING and deliver personally or send (which may be by electronic mail) this to the person named below.
 You may use this form if you want to but you do not have to.